Safuwan Baharudin: Return to Selangor

 On 13 July 2023, Safuwan returned to Selangor, joining the club on a short-term deal.
 Two days later, he made his first official appearance on his return to the club in a 3–0 win over Penang in the league match.

 Safuwan was than named as the club captain ahead of the 2024–25 season.
 During the 2024 Malaysia FA Cup second leg against Terengganu on 3 August 2024, Safuwan scored his first hat-trick for the club where he score 2 header goals in the 3rd and 5th minute of the match after a cross from teammate Yohandry Orozco from the corner.
 In the 53rd minute, he scored with his weak foot which secured his hat-trick.
 Selangor went on to win 6–4 on aggregate thus qualifying to the 2024 Malaysia FA Cup final.
 On 19 September, Safuwan make his AFC Champions League Two debut in a 1–1 draw to Thailand club Muangthong United.

 Loan to Lion City Sailors

 After being told that Safuwan would not be part of Selangor's new head coach Katsuhito Kinoshi plans, Safuwan returned to Singapore on 6 July 2025 after nearly 14 years.
-He joined Singapore Premier League club Lion City Sailors on a season long loan.
+He joined Singapore Premier League club Lion City Sailors on loan until the end of the year.
+However, his loan deal was cut short on 8 December after reaching a mutual agreement after Safuwan requested an early end to the loan arrangement to settle personal matters in Kuala Lumpur ahead of his return to Selangor in January 2026.